Mitchell Beer, President

 Profession: Social Media Strategist, Blogger, Content Marketer

-Years of experience: Three as a social media strategist, 20 as a small business marketer
+Years of experience: Four as a content marketing strategist, 20 as a small business marketer

 Industry affiliations: MPI Southern California, GMIC